CamelBak Crux 1.5L: Solid Hydration, Premium Price

 Durability

-CamelBak backs this reservoir with their lifetime guarantee, which speaks volumes about build quality.
-The bladder uses BPA/BPS/BPF-free plastic that resists punctures and wear better than budget alternatives.
+CamelBak backs the Crux with their Got Your Bak lifetime guarantee, which speaks volumes about build quality.
+The reservoir uses durable, BPA-free materials with welded seams that resist punctures better than cheaper alternatives.
+The tightened cap design eliminates the common leak points that plague lesser bladders.

 Comfort